-14.4.5 Maintainers meeting
+14.4.5 Contributor meeting

-The maintainers hold regular maintainers meetings.
-The purpose of the maintainers meeting is to plan for and review the progress of releases, and to discuss the technical and operational direction of the project and sub-projects.
+The maintainers hold regular contributors meetings.
+The purpose of the contributors meeting is to plan for and review the progress of releases and contributions, and to discuss the technical and operational direction of the project and sub-projects.